 Kahori began her career as a knitting yarn designer after graduating from Bunka Fashion College.

-However, Kahori soon come to feel creatively constrained by the conservative use of colour in the fashion industry and decided to take a more colourful direction!
+However, Kahori soon came to feel creatively constrained by the conservative use of colour in the fashion industry and decided to take a more colourful direction!

 In 2003, Kahori beat off 45 other applicants to work as a graphic designer at Heads Inc. with branding guru Shinzo Takahashi — despite her rudimentary skills and complete lack of experience.
 Kahori quickly became absorbed in packaging design, working with top brands such as Shiseido, Chanel and Unicharm.